cosmos/cosmos-sdk/docs/spec/slashing/state-machine.md

 Slashing is capped fractionally per period, but the amount of total bonded stake associated with any given validator can change (by an unbounded amount) over that period.

-For example, with MaxFractionSlashedPerPeriod = `0.5`, if a validator is initially slashed at `0.4` near the start of a period when they have 100 steak bonded, then later slashed at `0.4` when they have `1000` steak bonded, the total amount slashed is just `40 + 100 = 140` (since the latter slash is capped at `0.1`) - whereas if they had `1000` steak bonded initially, the total amount slashed would have been `500`.
+For example, with MaxFractionSlashedPerPeriod = `0.5`, if a validator is initially slashed at `0.4` near the start of a period when they have 100 stake bonded, then later slashed at `0.4` when they have `1000` stake bonded, the total amount slashed is just `40 + 100 = 140` (since the latter slash is capped at `0.1`) - whereas if they had `1000` stake bonded initially, the first offense would have been slashed for `400` stake and the total amount slashed would have been `400 + 100 = 500`.

 This means that any slashing events which utilize the slashing period (are capped-per-period) **must** *also* jail the validator when the infraction is discovered.
 Otherwise it would be possible for a validator to slash themselves intentionally at a low bond, then increase their bond but no longer be at stake since they would have already hit the `SlashedSoFar` cap.